Disney interview: Big games coming with Avatar and Pirates of the Caribbean

 GamesBeat: Star Wars: Hunters is another one of those coming.

-Priore: Very excited about Hunters.
+Shoptaw: Very excited about Hunters.
 Both mobile and Switch, which is very exciting for us.
 We’ve wanted to get more content on the Switch.
 We’re excited about what that game represents within the Star Wars universe.
 We think it’s a unique take, both creatively and from a genre perspective.
 It’s a very differentiated experience, one we haven’t seen so far in Star Wars.

 GamesBeat: Zynga is an interesting choice there.
 They haven’t done a console game before.
 When I was talking to them about their Harry Potter game, though, I was pretty stunned by how much work went into that.
 Several years, the biggest team they ever had.
 How much they put into all the animation and everything else that keeps players immersed in that universe was very interesting.
 It wasn’t as much of a surprise to see them do a Star Wars game.

-Priore: They came to us with a good idea, with a team that we had a lot of respect for.
+Shoptaw: They came to us with a good idea, with a team that we had a lot of respect for.
 They have a lot of passion for Star Wars.
 It made a lot of sense to us as we sat down and mapped out what a game could look like here.
 You’ll see that passion and quality in the final product.
 As I said, I think it’s a unique take on Star Wars, and knock on wood, our fans will agree.
 We’re pretty bullish on that game, excited for the world to see it.

 GamesBeat: Is there anything else announced in Star Wars?